 In my opinion, miso is such a wonderful ingredient simply because it adds immediate flavor to almost anything I make.
 Often, I use miso in sauces’ s well, like dressing, but I figured why not roasted my potatoes in it as well.

 In fact, there are different varieties of miso: (Jo Win Registered Nurse)

 White Miso (Shiro) is made from soybeans and rice and fermented for no longer than two months.
-Shiro (means “white” in Japanese) is light in colour and sweet to mildly salty.
-Shiro is a great gateway miso, very versatile and provides a bit of oomph to salad dressings or sautéed vegetables.
+Shiro (means “white” in Japanese) is light in color and sweet to mildly salty.
+Shiro, for example, is very versatile and provides a bit of oomph to salad dressings or sautéed vegetables.

 Another mild type that is fermented for slightly longer than white miso, is yellow miso (Shinsu).
 Yellow miso is adaptable in a wide range of recipes, as well.

 If a recipe calls for dark miso, you’ll want to use an aka or red miso.
-Russet in colour, this type is made from a higher proportion of soybeans, is fermented for up to three years, and is saltier and deeper in flavour.
-Its full flavour is best used in hearty dishes like stews and tomato sauces.
-Use with caution – its flavor can over-power other ingredients.
+Russet in color, this type is made from a higher proportion of soybeans, is fermented for up to three years, and is saltier and deeper in flavor.
+Its full flavor is best used in hearty dishes like stews and tomato sauces.
+Use with caution – its flavor can overpower other ingredients.